-The Trust has accepted a contract for the sale of one of its investment properties, known as the Gates Building.
-The purchase price is \$850,000.
+The Trust has accepted a contract for the sale of two of its investment properties, known as the Fleener and Workforce properties.
+The purchase price is \$1,900,000.
+The sale is expected to close later this year.
+Also the Trust has accepted a contract for the sale of two of its investment properties, known as the Raitt and Thorco properties.
+The purchase price is \$3,100,000.
 The sale is expected to close later this year.